 About the Program

 The cardiovascular fellowship program at CPMC was founded in 1959 at a time when Presbyterian Medical Center had emerged as a major center of innovation in the treatment of cardiovascular disease.
 The first open heart surgery on the West Coast was performed here in 1954.
-In fact, from the time the institution was originally founded as Cooper Medical College in the late 1800s, there has been a strong tradition of clinical training at this site.
-CPMC was established as a merger of four of the oldest medical centers in San Francisco, and the institution has come to treat more cardiovascular patients than any other hospital in San Francisco.
+In fact, from the time the institution was originally founded as Cooper Medical College in the late 1800s, and as Stanford University School of Medicine in the early 1900s, there has been a strong tradition of medical education and clinical training.
+CPMC was established as a merger of four of the oldest medical centers in San Francisco, and the institution continues to be one of the busiest cardiovascular centers in the Bay Area.
 As the largest medical center within the Sutter Health system, CPMC is a tertiary referral center for complex cardiac services from throughout Northern California.
 Drawing patients regionally, nationally, and internationally, CPMC is an exceptional institution for cardiovascular training.

-Through close to two decades of support from the William E. & Aenid R. Weisgerber Foundation the program has created a rigorous didactic curriculum to accompany its clinical rotations, including a weekly cardiology grand rounds series that features national and international experts.
-The recent generous endowment from Jan Shrem and Maria Manetti Shrem will allow expansion of other lecture series as well as continued support for fellows attending cardiovascular conferences and review courses for subspecialty certifications.
-First year fellows also participate in a Research Design Course that helps initiate their required scholarly projects.
-While many graduates go on to further subspecialty training at a university program, most find positions in group and foundation practices in the Bay Area.
-Wealth of clinical experience coupled with resources for expansive learning opportunities, has allowed CPMC to provide training for exceptional clinicians that are well-prepared for board examinations and clinical practice.
+Through two decades of support from the William E. & Aenid R. Weisgerber Foundation the program has created a rigorous didactic curriculum to accompany its busy clinical rotations, including a weekly cardiology grand rounds series that features national and international experts.
+The recent generous endowment from Jan Shrem and Maria Manetti Shrem will allow expansion of other lecture series, as well as continued support for fellows attending cardiovascular conferences and review courses for subspecialty certifications.
+While many graduates go on to further subspecialty training, most find positions in group and foundation practices in the Bay Area.
+Wealth of advanced clinical experience, coupled with resources for expansive learning opportunities, have allowed CPMC to provide training for a new generation of cardiologists that leave the program as exceptional clinicians, well-versed in the forefront of cardiovascular care, and confidently prepared for board examinations as well as for clinical practice in a region known for superior cardiovascular care.

 Cardiology Fellowship Program Coordinator